Malini Patel, MD

 Finally, I am a member of the American Society of Hematology and the American Society of Clinical Oncology, enabling me to stay current of the clinical and research findings in both the national and international arena.

-Lung cancer / thoracic oncology; head and neck; and clinical trials
+Lung cancer / thoracic oncology; head and neck; all solid tumor cancers, and clinical trials